-As we meet more and more customers they tend to compare our decorated treats to those found in chain stores and dog bakeries that purchase from online manufacturers.
+As more and more people start to bake treats for their dogs they tend to compare ingredients used in decorated treats found in chain stores and dog bakeries that purchase from online manufacturers.
 Every time we hear them speaking of these, we cringe, knowing that 90% of those treats just say they are coated with… “Yogurt Chips” that are safe for dogs.

 What consumers don’t see is the list of ingredients in most yogurt chips.
 Here they are: Sugar, Partially Hydrogenated Palm Kernel Oil, Whey Powder, Nonfat Yogurt Powder, Titanium Dioxide, Soy Lecithin, Salt, and Artificial Flavor.

 Now, yes, your dog can eat them but take a closer look at the ingredients before making the choice between dog treats decorated with a product such as; Treaty Treat Dog Icing/Frosting or Yogurt Chip Dog Treat Icing/Frosting.

 Hydrogenated Palm Oil is high in saturated fat, even we should avoid it.
 In humans, researchers claim hydrogenated oils can be associated with many serious diseases including cancer, diabetes, and obesity.
 As for Artificial Flavor?
 I don’t even know what that is but “artificial” says enough for me.
 Of course sugar and salt and not the best for dogs, but we all know that.

 Is Shortening Powder safe to use in Dog Treat Icing or Dog Treat Frosting?